 Disclaimer – there’s never going to be an uncontroversial top three list, especially in such a competitive market as casino software development.
 Sure we could measure purely by size and market exposure, but there’s also the more qualitative aspect to consider as well.
 Does being big automatically qualify as being ‘top’?
 If this is the case calling a top five or seven would be tricky enough given the quality out there.
-Anyway without further conjecture, here’s a personal top three casino software companies!
+Any software company from the get-go may find it hard to get themselves established, but with constant determination and the correct way of marketing their product, such as selling it through a trusted platform (click for more info), will help them get seen and used by those that require it.
+Anyway without further conjecture, here are a personal top three casino software companies!

 1) Microgaming (est. 1994)

 Any other company claiming the top spot would have been causing controversy for controversy’s sake.
 Without question Microgaming are both the biggest and best casino software company currently operating.
 With nearly 25 years pedigree within the industry at no stage have they ever chosen to kick-back and rest on their laurels.
 Instead their mantra is one of constant improvement; no mean feat given the extensive opposition they currently face.

 Key to their success has been the ability to attract and retain top quality operators such as Red Flush Casino, the kind of sites where players expect not just the best games but also a ready supply of high quality fresh content.
 Microgaming release a steady stream of 2-4 new releases each month, constantly pushing the boundaries of technology in order to deliver a greater customer experience.
 They lead the way in mobile play, and are making inquisitive steps into the possibility of VR should the tech finally be set to take off.

 2) Playtech (est. 1999)